vansh-2266/Flipkart-Clone-html-css/README.md

 # Flipkart-Clone-html-css
-Clone of Flipkart using HTMl / CSS only home page basic layout
+Clone of Flipkart using HTML & CSS only, home page basic layout